-Primary health care (PHC) is a health care system that supports Albertans to be as healthy as they can be.
+Primary healthcare is a healthcare system that supports Albertans to be as healthy as they can be.

 Primary health care draws on the expertise of many different providers working together to provide seamless care by sharing: